marina601/scooter-circle/README.md

 ## Project Goals

 Following the market research, the demand for electrical and affordable transportation has risen in April 2021 by 3.8% from LY in the UK.
-At the end of 202, and electric scooters were at the top of many Christmas lists, with sales trebling within a year and Halfords reporting that October alone saw sales of the zippy personal transport gadgets up a massive 450% on the previous year.
+At the end of 2020, electric scooters were at the top of many Christmas lists, with sales trebling within a year and Halfords reporting that October alone saw sales of the zippy personal transport gadgets up a massive 450% on the previous year.

-This app will provide a user with the possibility to view the scooters on the market, check out customer reviews of the product and add their personal experience.
+This app will provide a user with the possibility to view the different scooters on the market, check out customer reviews of the product and add their personal review.

 ##### back to [content](#table-of-content)